Rivière Jean-Noël Nord-Est

-The Jean-Noël Nord-Est river is a tributary of the north bank of the Jean-Noël River, flowing in the town of La Malbaie and the municipality of Saint-Irénée, in the Charlevoix-Est Regional County Municipality, in the administrative region of Capitale-Nationale, in the province of Quebec, in Canada.
+The Jean-Noël Nord-Est River is a tributary of the north bank of the Jean-Noël River, flowing in the town of La Malbaie and the municipality of Saint-Irénée, in Charlevoix-Est Regional County Municipality, in the administrative region of Capitale-Nationale, in province of Quebec, in Canada.

 The southern part of this small valley is accessible by the rang Saint-Pierre road, which runs on the northeast side of the river.
 The intermediate part is served by chemin du rang Saint-Pierre and chemin Saint-Louis.
 The upper part is served by route 138, chemin du rang Sainte-Philomène and chemin du rang Saint-Louis.
 Forestry is the main economic activity in this valley; recreational tourism activities, second; agriculture, third.

 The surface of the Jean-Noël Nord-Est river is generally frozen from the beginning of December until the end of March; however, safe traffic on the ice is generally from mid-December to mid-March.
 The water level of the river varies with the seasons and the precipitation; the spring flood occurs in March or April.